Government slammed over ICT failures

 It also argued that the DTA should develop education and training initiatives to boost the digital competency of all Australian Public Service employees.

 In a dissenting report, the Senate committee’s government members opposed the creation what they described as a “centralised mega-agency” to drive digital transformation efforts.
-The dissenting report also rejects the argument that ICT outsourcing had led to a shortage of ICT skills within the public sector.
+The dissenting report also rejects the argument that ICT outsourcing has led to a shortage of ICT skills within the public sector.

 “Government senators consider the DTA to be achieving exactly that which it was intended to achieve at every stage of its mandate,” the dissenting report states.